sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 * If the animal has at least 1 previously given vaccination on file and there are no vaccinations outstanding, the vaccination flag is set.

-* If the animal has a medical treatment containing the word "wormed" and not the word "heart" in the last 6 months, the wormed flag is set.
+* If the animal has a medical treatment containing the word "worm" and not the word "heart" in the last 6 months, the wormed flag is set.

-* If the animal has a medical treatment containing the words "heart" and "wormed" in the last 6 months, the heartworm treated flag is set.
+* If the animal has a medical treatment containing the words "heart" and "worm" in the last 6 months, the heartworm treated flag is set.

 PetRescue have a number of extra fields that you can set by creating additional animal fields with certain names in your database.
 The system responds to the